tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-metadata/delete.md

     <KEY>    The key(s) of the metadata key-value pair

 OPTIONS:
-    -A, --api-key <STRING>    The API key associated with your account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
+    -A, --api-key <STRING>    The API key associated with a Seaplane account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
     -B, --base64              The keys/values are already encoded in URL safe Base64 --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] --format <FORMAT>     Change the output format [default: table] [possible values: table, json]